irworkshop/accountability_datacleaning/national/ppp_loans/docs/us_ppp_diary.md

 ### Duplicates

-There are a small amount of duplicate records in the database, all of which can be flagged with a new logical variable.
+There is a small number of duplicate records in the database, all of which can be flagged with a new logical variable.

 We can also flag any record completely duplicated across every column.